dafny-lang/libraries/README.md

 ## Contributions

 Any contributions of generally useful code are welcome, just open a pull request!
 Please follow the [library style guidelines](STYLE.md).
 If the way to use your new code is not obvious, please add some examples in the `examples` directory to illustrate how to use the code.
+We use the [LLVM integrated tester (lit)](https://llvm.org/docs/CommandGuide/lit.html) to test the library files and ensure they all verify correctly.
+Please see Dafny's documentation on [installation](https://github.com/dafny-lang/dafny/wiki/INSTALL) and [testing](https://github.com/dafny-lang/dafny/wiki/Running-Dafny's-test-suite) for more details.

 ## Acknowledgements